dyo/dyo/experiment/README.md

 ## Preview

-See `playground` directory for examples that you can play with, a few patterns that this allows are as follows.
+See `playground` directory for examples that you can play with, or play with it at [codesandbox.io/s/48njoRpV1](https://codesandbox.io/s/48njoRpV1).
+A few patterns that this allows are as follows.

 > Note that all patterns described below can be used without a transpiler in modern browsers.